THE EXTRAORDINARY CANOE DRAWINGS BY DAVID PAYNE

 PRICING

-PRICING.When it comes to creating a model, such as a model canoe, the key factor that affects its cost is its size.
-This is because the size of the model determines the level of detailing required, which is a labor-intensive process.
-So, if your 12-inch model costs $200.00, you cannot simply use three as a multiplier for your 36-inch model, since it is much more detailed and requires more work.
+PRICING.
+When creating a model, such as a model canoe, the key factor affecting its cost is its size.
+This is because the model's size determines the level of detailing required, which is a labor-intensive process.
+So, if your 12-inch model costs $200.00, you cannot simply multiply by 3 for your 36-inch model, since it is much more detailed and requires more work.

 MO'OLELE CANOE